Physical Difficulties Team

 - PE curriculum in conjunction with physiotherapy colleagues

-- recording sometimes in conjunction with ICT or SEND advisory teacher colleagues
+- recording supported by ICT or SEND advisory teacher colleagues, if needed.

 - timetabling changes because of fatigue